-- 6.1 Any requests for information about Barnsley Archives services and collections will be answered free of charge. - 6.2 Remote requests for information from resources available for consultation in the searchroom will only be fulfilled if excessive staff time is not required.
+- 6.1 Any requests for information about Barnsley Archives services and collections will be answered free of charge. - 6.2 Remote requests for information from resources available for consultation in the searchroom will be fulfilled if staff time allows.
 We do not currently offer a paid research service. - 6.3 Requests for reprographics services and permission to publish material will normally be subject to the relevant fees and charges regime.
 Where applicable, such requests are subject to a preservation assessment, copyright law and re-use of public sector information regulations.